Resource

 T-cell blockers and alcohol

-You can drink alcohol on these medications.
-However, it is not uncommon when taking a biologic drug to be on other medications, where different guidance applies.
-Methotrexate, for example, can affect the liver, so for those taking methotrexate alongside their biologic, moderate intake of alcohol is recommended in line with government guidelines.
+You can drink alcohol while taking abatacept.
+However, it is not uncommon when taking a biologic medicine to be on other medications, where different guidance applies.
+For example, methotrexate can affect the liver, so if you are taking methotrexate alongside a biologic, moderate intake of alcohol is recommended in line with government guidelines.

 Abatacept and immunisations/ vaccinations

-Live vaccines (measles, mumps, rubella i.e. MMR, chickenpox, oral polio (NOT injectable polio), BCG, oral typhoid and yellow fever) cannot be given to anyone already taking abatacept.
-If the treatment has not yet been started, it is important to seek advice on how long a gap to leave after having a live vaccine.
+Live vaccines cannot be given to anyone who is already taking abatacept.
+The live vaccines used in the UK include: measles, mumps and rubella (MMR), chickenpox, BCG (for tuberculosis), yellow fever, oral typhoid or oral polio (injectable polio and thyroid vaccines can be used).
+If abatacept has not yet been started, it is important to seek advice on how long a gap to leave after having a live vaccine.

 Medicines in rheumatoid arthritis